GuessWhatGame/guesswhat/README.md

 - GuessWhat?!
 Visual object discovery through multi-modal dialogue [1] https://arxiv.org/abs/1611.08481
 - End-to-end optimization of goal-driven and visually grounded dialogue systems [2] - https://arxiv.org/abs/1703.05423

-The code was equally developed bu Florian Strub (University of Lille) and Harm de Vries (University of Montreal)
+The code was equally developed by Florian Strub (University of Lille) and Harm de Vries (University of Montreal)

 The project is part of the CHISTERA - IGLU Project.